Whether you make $20,000 a year or $2 million, your income matters to several people. This is true even if you’re single with no children.

 A life insurance policy may be guaranteed issue or you may have to submit to an underwriting process.

-With a guaranteed issue policy, you automatically qualify for life insurance coverage once you submit an application.
+With a guaranteed issue life insurance, you automatically qualify for coverage once you submit an application.
 There is nothing about your age, health, or other factors that disqualify you from coverage.
 Most group life insurance policies are guaranteed issue.

 Most individual policies, on the other hand, are underwritten.
 This means you must qualify for coverage by going through the insurance company’s underwriting process.
 Underwriting is how an insurance company assesses the risk that you could die during a certain time period.
 The underwriting process also dictates how much you will pay in premium for your policy.